Somalia: Energy and natural resources

-The World Bank reports that electricity is now in large part supplied by local businesses.
+The World Bank reports that, in 2007, electricity was largely supplied by local businesses.
 Among these domestic firms is the Somali Energy Company, which performs generation, transmission and distribution of electric power.
 In 2010, the nation produced 310 million kWh and consumed 288.3 million kWh of electricity, ranked 170th and 177th, respectively, according to the CIA.

 Somalia has reserves of several natural resources, including uranium, iron ore, tin, gypsum, bauxite, copper, salt and natural gas.
-The CIA reports that there are 5.663 billion cubic metres of proven natural gas reserves.
+The CIA reported that there are 5.663 billion cubic metres of proven natural gas reserves.

 The presence or extent of proven oil reserves in Somalia is uncertain.
 The CIA asserts that as of 2011 there are no proven reserves of oil in the country, while UNCTAD suggests that most proven oil reserves in Somalia lie off its northwestern coast, in the Somaliland region.
 An oil group listed in Sydney, Range Resources, estimates that the Puntland region in the northeast has the potential to produce 5 Goilbbl to 10 Goilbbl of oil, compared to the 6.7 billion barrels of proven oil reserves in Sudan.
 As a result of these developments, the Somalia Petroleum Corporation was established by the federal government.

-In the late 1960s, UN geologists also discovered major uranium deposits and other rare mineral reserves in Somalia.
+In the late 1960s, UN geologists discovered major uranium deposits and other rare mineral reserves in Somalia.
 The find was the largest of its kind, with industry experts estimating that the amount of the deposits could amount to over 25% of the world's then known uranium reserves of 800,000 tons.
 In 1984, the IUREP Orientation Phase Mission to Somalia reported that the country had 5,000 tons of uranium reasonably assured resources (RAR), 11,000 tons of uranium estimated additional resources (EAR) in calcrete deposits, as well as 0–150,000 tons of uranium speculative resources (SR) in sandstone and calcrete deposits.
 Somalia evolved into a major world supplier of uranium, with American, UAE, Italian and Brazilian mineral companies vying for extraction rights.
 Link Natural Resources has a stake in the central region, and Kilimanjaro Capital has a stake in the 1,161,400 acres Amsas-Coriole-Afgoi (ACA) Block, which includes uranium exploration.

 The Trans-National Industrial Electricity and Gas Company is an energy conglomerate based in Mogadishu.
 It unites five major Somali companies from the trade, finance, security and telecommunications sectors, following a 2010 joint agreement signed in Istanbul to provide electricity and gas infrastructure in Somalia.
-With an initial investment budget of $1 billion, the company launched the Somalia Peace Dividend Project, a labour-intensive energy program aimed at facilitating local industrialization initiatives.
+With an initial investment budget of $1 billion, the company launched a labour-intensive energy program aimed at facilitating local industrialisation initiatives.

-According to the Central Bank of Somalia, as the nation embarks on the path of reconstruction, the economy is expected to not only match its pre-civil war levels, but also to accelerate in growth and development due to Somalia's untapped natural resources.
+According to the Central Bank of Somalia, as the nation embarks on the path of reconstruction, the economy is expected not only to match its pre-civil war levels, but also to accelerate in growth and development due to Somalia's untapped natural resources.